Freestanding Surgical Outpatient Facility LicenseAgency: Licensing and Regulatory Affairs

 4. Procedures and Time-Frame for Obtaining Permit or Approval

-Applications to be state licensed as an FSOF require piror Certificate of Need, Health Facilities Engineering and Fire Safety approvals.
+To be state licensed as an FSOF, a provider must first receive Certificate of Need, Health Facilities Engineering and Fire Safety approvals.
+A provider also must submit an application for state licensure.
 After confirmation of the necessary approvals, a pre-licensure inspection will be conducted by the State Licensing Section.
-If the applicant is in compliance with the Code and applicable rules, a license will be issued and a post-licensure inspection will be conducted within 6 months after the initial license was issued.
-For more information, call the Department of Licensing and Regulatory Affairs, Bureau of Community and Health Systems, Health Facilities Division, State Licensing Section at 517-241-1970.
+If the applicant is in compliance with the Code and applicable rules, a license will be issued and a post-licensure inspection will be conducted.
+Once licensed, the department will conduct routine inspections and complaint investigations as required.

 5. Operational Requirements